MatthewScargill/Quantum-Billiards-BEM/README.md

 Spectrum solver for 2D Helmholtz quantum billiard problems with Dirichlet boundary conditions.
 Implements a Boundary Element Method (BEM) to construct boundary data, assemble boundary integral operators, and scan wavenumbers to approximate resonant modes.
 Includes wavefunction visualisation and spectral analysis tools.

 This is a refined version of code originally developed for my master's project (text found in rsc/).
-It's still a good companion to this repo as the methods are identical and it provides physical context.
+It's still a good companion to this repo as the methods are identical.

 ## Overview
 Quantum billiards describe particles confined in a 2D region with perfectly reflecting walls.
 Solving the Helmholtz equation under Dirichlet boundary conditions